Louis Vuitton 200 Trunks Exhibit at the Barney's Reimagined Building

 Franky Zapata Louis 200 Trunk at Barney's Reimagined Building

-How about French pilot Franky Zapata created the first flying trunk with the technology used in his other patented products?
-You look closely and see the video with the suspended chest in the air.
+How about French pilot Franky Zapata, who created the first flying trunk using the technology in his other patented products?
+Look closely, and you’ll see the video with the chest suspended.

 LV 200 Workshop to make you own LV trunk